-In the context of manufacturing, “augmentation” refers to the use of technology to improve how workers do their jobs.
+In the context of manufacturing, “worker augmentation” refers to the use of technology to improve how workers do their jobs.
 Augmentative technologies are integrated and assistive.
-By integrated, we mean that are a natural, unobtrusive part of a worker’s environment.
+By integrated, we mean that they are a natural, unobtrusive part of a worker’s environment.
 And by assistive, we mean that they simplify or control some of the variables contributing to poor human performance.
 Ultimately, augmentative technologies allow workers to perform more specialized tasks with a higher degree of care.

 There are a wide variety of types of augmentation, and augmentative technologies can assist with both physical and mental labor.
-Now boasting smarter, more intuitive interfaces, current augmentative technologies are characterized by a seamless integration into the manufacturing environment.
+Now boasting smarter, more intuitive interfaces, current augmentative technologies are characterized by seamless integration into the manufacturing environment.

 Augmentative technologies can take a number of shapes and forms.
 The example that most manufacturers associate with augmentation is augmented reality headsets–visual displays that use machine learning, AI, and other forms of context analysis to overlay new information into the wearer’s field of vision.